luciano-fiandesio/beanborg/tutorial/README.md

     - name: Replace_Expense
 ```

-It's now time to run the second Beanborg script, `bb_import.csv`, which imports the transaction into the ledger.
+It's now time to run the second Beanborg script, `bb_import`, which imports the transaction into the ledger.

 ```
 bb_import.py -f config/eagle.yaml